WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 1. DSP will generate an event identifier, say buyerEventId, at contextual ad request/response time which is returned to the SSP as part of the perBuyerSignals, which the SSP in turn would specify in navigator.runAdAuction call.
 2. Browser will provide the buyerEventId to the reporting worklet for the DSP via reportWin() as part of the perBuyerSignals.
 This enables the result to be joined with the corresponding contextual query.
 3. Fenced frame can also communicate other events to the browser e.g. a click happened along with click coordinates.
-4. Some events like visibility of the fenced frame in the publisher cannot be directly observed in the fenced frame as it will lead to a channel from publisher to the fenced frame.
-5. The solution proposed in this document is that the buyer’s reporting worklet can register a url in reportWin(), to which data should be sent, when events happen in the fenced frame.
+4. The solution proposed in this document allows the buyer’s reporting worklet to register a url in reportWin(), to which data should be sent, when events happen in the fenced frame.

 # APIs

-The following new APIs will be added to the platform for achieving this.
+The following new APIs will be added for achieving this.

 ## reportEvent

 Fenced frame can invoke this API for the browser to be able to send a beacon with the data in this API, to the URL registered by the worklet in registerAdBeacon (see below).
 Depending on the ‘destination type’ present here, the beacon will be sent to either the buyer’s or the seller’s registered URL.
 Examples of such events are mouse hovers, clicks that may or may not lead to navigation e.g. video player control element clicks etc.

-Browser will internally process this similar to how the existing [navigator.sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) works via sending an HTTP POST request.
+Browser will process this similar to how the existing [navigator.sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) works via sending an HTTP POST request.

 ### Parameters

 **Event type and data:** Includes the event type and data associated with an event.
-The event type e.g. click.
-This corresponds to the event type in registerAdBeacon.
-The data will be used by the browser as the data sent in the beacon sent to the registered URL.
+When an event type e.g. click matches to the event type registered in registerAdBeacon, the data will be used by the browser as the data sent in the beacon sent to the registered URL.

-**Destination type: **List of** **values to determine whether this event needs to be reported to both buyer and seller reporting scripts, only buyer or only seller.
+**Destination type: **List of** **values to determine whether this event needs to be reported to both buyer and seller, only buyer or only seller.

 ### Example